mojaloop/ml-perf-characterization/20230727/s10-1690466917636/README.md

-# Scenario 10 - FSPIOP Discovery GET Parties with ALS + Sims + JSON.Stringify fix - ALS:v14.2.3, scale:1, k6vu:1 ALS
+# Scenario 10 - FSPIOP Discovery GET Parties with ALS + Sims + JSON.Stringify fix - ALS:v14.2.3, scale:1, k6vu:1

 The End-to-end operation from the K6 test-runner included the following HTTP operations for each *iteration*: